soniacweb/project4redbrix/README.md

   ```

+I used the same method to create dynamic information in the Home and Abouts page.

+# Single Listings Page

+Using virtually the same method as above, I needed to work with two documents here, the method I had already identified and the markup for the template.

+Listings > views.py
+Template > listing.html

+# Search Feature

+# Register and Login

+# Contact Inquiries and Dashboard Feature

 # Wins

 I haven't worked much with Django and Python, which is why I wanted to explore GA's last module further on my own by following a Udemy course to supplement my learning.
 Creating and seeding my database using Django, and feeding that through on the Boostrap frontend was a great feeling!
-It was an ambitious project to do on my own, but once I was slowly seeing the site come together, it was a hugely rewarding feeling.
+It was an ambitious project to do on my own, but the highlight for me, was strangely the Inquiries and Dashboard features.
+All in all, once I was slowly seeing the site come together, it was a hugely rewarding feeling.

 # Challenges